narwhalsilent/tp/docs/DeveloperGuide.md

 Team size: 5

-1. After executing viewloan, if we call `viewloan 1`, the error message provided states "The person index is invalid".
+1. After executing `viewloan`, if we call `viewloan 1`, the error message provided states "The person index is invalid".
     A better error message would be something like "Please run the list command before running this command again".
 2. When entering an email for a new person in the form of  `name@domain`(e.g. `jameshoexample@com`), an error message should be displayed and the new person shouldn't be added, as opposed to the current behaviour.
 This is because emails are typically in the form of `local-part@mail-server.domain`(`jameshoexample@gmail.com`)
-3. Detect duplicate names, including case insensitive ones.
+3. Detect duplicate names, including case-insensitive ones.
 For example, if we have a person named "John Doe", we should not be able to add another person named "john doe".
 4. Do not allow the `/` character inside any field when adding a new person, since it is a special character for prefixes.
 5. Error message for the `linkloan` command should be more specific to the error, e.g. different error messages for incorrect date format and a start date before end date.
-6. All fields should have a minimum length of 1 character and maximum length of 100 characters.
+6. All fields should have a minimum length of 1 character and maximum length of 500 characters.
-Otherwise, an error message should be displayed, e.g. for name, "Name cannot be empty" or "Name is cannot exceed 100 characters".
+Otherwise, an error message should be displayed, e.g. for name, "Name cannot be empty" or "Name is cannot exceed 500 characters".
 Similar for other fields.
 7. Error messages related to indices should be more specific to the error.
 For example, if the user enters `viewloan 0`, the error message should be something like "INDEX must be a positive integer".
 If the user enters `viewloan 8` when there are only 7 contacts, the error message should be something like "INDEX must be between 1 and 7".